ben-le/DevOps_Trainings/README.md

 ### Get Started

 Explore the resources available here to accelerate your journey into the world of DevOps.
 Start learning today and empower yourself with the tools and techniques essential for modern software development and operations.

-Join us in mastering DevOps - for free!

 ## Course Overview
 - **Learn to Use Generative AI Tools**